 - Herbal teas with medicinal and therapeutic properties (buy organic, choose a non-GMO certified brand of tea, make sure there are no added flavors.
 Many non-organic tea brands have been found to contain pesticides that are known carcinogens).

 - Anti-inflammatory green smoothies (made with 1 part low sugar fruits, 1 part green veggies, 1 part non-dairy milk).

 What To Avoid

 Don’t use teabags, because most of them are not made from paper as we may believe.
 They are actually made from nylon, polypropylene, corn based PLA plastic or a mixture of plastic and paper fibers.
 Look for loose tea in bulk instead.

 Avoid stimulants like coffee drinks, green and black teas, energy drinks, sodas.
 Caffeine acts as a stimulant which taxes the detox organs (kidneys, liver and the adrenal glands) while the digestion, sleep, reproduction, tissue repair, immunity, and detoxification are put on stand-by.

 If your body is already stressed with a chronic infection, a food allergy and toxicity then you might want to stay away from additional stressors.

-Vegetables are one of the best allies in healing chronic diseases.
+Vegetables are one of the best anti-inflammatory foods, here are some tips: